Author: Dr. Athanasios Pallis

-- The provision of public goods, like navigation safety, cannot be excluded for users who refuse to pay while consuming services that are unlikely to be provided by the market.
+- The provision of public goods, which, like navigation safety, cannot be denied to users who refuse to pay while consuming services that are unlikely to be provided by the market.

 - The need to take into account both positive and negative externalities.

 - The need to promote the efficiency of local monopolies in port services provision, which have the potential to generate economic rents.

 As part of the port policy formation tasks, national or state legislation defines ownership, institutional structures, level of autonomy, level of strategic freedom, and, frequently, the composition of the governing body of a port authority.
 Within the given powers and strategic freedoms, port authorities define their goals and activities in order to fulfill objectives set by their regulators.
 Port authorities generally have specific strategic goals that relate to their responsibilities and functions.
 Given the differences in institutional structures (i.e. the norms and the rules of an economy) and market environment, the strategic goals may differ.
 The common strategic goal of port authorities is competitiveness, but a number of other strategic goals are either explicitly or implicitly linked with this primary goal: